rutomustgo/NETFLIX-DATA-ANALYSIS-PROJECT/README.md

 ORDER BY COUNT(*) DESC
 LIMIT 10;
 ```
-Objective: Identify the top 10 actors with the most appearances in Indian-produced movies.

-19. Categorize Content Based on the Presence of 'Kill' and 'Violence' Keywords
+15. Categorize Content Based on the Presence of 'Kill' and 'Violence' Keywords

 ```sql
 SELECT